 We also like that many house sits come with the responsibility of caring for a pet, usually dogs or cats.
-Having a pet around, that we can play and cuddle with, gives a sense of comfort and calmness that is surprisingly nice, especially while being so far from home.
+Having a pet around, that we can play and cuddle with gives a sense of comfort and calmness that’s surprisingly nice, especially while being so far from home.

 In many ways, finding a house sit is like looking for a job.
 We need to find an intriguing one, apply, and go through an interview process.
-But one important thing to remember, is that just as much as the home and pet owner is interviewing us for a good match, we’re interviewing them as well.
+But one important thing to remember is that just as much as the home and pet owner is interviewing us for a good match, we’re interviewing them as well.
 We’ve had many house sitting experiences and from each one we learn something new.

 When we apply for a house sit there are specific things we look for.
 These may not be things you’re looking for, but perhaps they’ll help you to think about things that you’ll want for a great house sit experience.

-Read more about house sitting, the sites we recommend and other lodging options in Cheap Alternatives to Hotels: Save Money on Lodging!
+Read more about house sitting, the sites we recommend, and other lodging options in Cheap Alternatives to Hotels: Save Money on Lodging!